Zuihoden Mausoleum of the One-Eyed Dragon, Date Masamune: The Great Samurai's Legacy and Beliefs

 In the following year, Masamune turned a new leaf and moved his castle to Sendai, and the Sendai domain was established.
 He pushed forward with the management of the territory, encouraging his retainers to cultivate the fields.
 Furthermore, he wanted to enrich its finances by trading with foreign countries, and with Ieyasu's permission, he dispatched the envoys to Spain and Rome.
 In 1603, the San Juan Bautista, with Masamune's vassals and Tokugawa shogunate officials on board, arrived in Spain and was granted an audience with King Felipe III.
 While everything seemed to be going well, news came in that Ieyasu had ordered to defeat Masamune.
 At the same time, Ieyasu sent a letter saying, "Please come to Sunpu (Ieyasu's residence).”
 After one day of deliberation, Masamune, accompanied by 200 of his retainers, met with Ieyasu at Sunpu Castle.
 Ieyasu told Masamune what was in his mind; “if you do not come, I am going to invade Sendai."
 Ieyasu wanted to confirm the truth of the words of his sixth son that Masamune was Tokugawa’s enemy.

-For Ieyasu, only Masamune had the counterbalancing power against Tokugawa at that time.
+For Ieyasu, only Masamune had the counterbalancing power against Tokugawa then.
 Ieyasu asked Masamune to support his heir, Hidetada (the second shogun).
 At this moment, Masamune must have felt that the Warring States period was over.
-Thereafter, he continued to support Hidetada to make the Tokugawa Shogunate staunch and not to make the nation get back to the Warring States.
+Thereafter, he continued to support Hidetada in making the Tokugawa Shogunate staunch and not making the nation get back to the Warring States.
 When Hidetada was 53 years old, he asked Masamune to take care of the next shogun, Iemitsu (徳川家光, 1604-1561), asking “let him know the old days, do not hesitate to speak out against anything that is an inconvenience, and let him keep the country in peace.”
 Iemitsu adored Masamune by calling him "my grandfather of Date”, and he often invited Masamune to tea ceremonies and sake banquets.
 At Iemitsu's request, Masamune told him old stories about the Warring States period, including his memories of Hideyoshi and Ieyasu and battles.

 The Legacy of a Great Samurai